stoplightio/studio/docs/Basics/web-vs-desktop-app.md

 ### Web-Only Features

-- [Publishing](../Documentation/06-publishing.md) documentation ~is currently only available in Studio Web, but Desktop users can set up [auto publishing from CI](../Documentation/07-publish-via-ci.md).~ was [made available in Studio Desktop v1.6.0](https://support.stoplight.io/hc/en-us/articles/360036953211-Studio-v1-6-0).
+- [Publishing](../Documentation/06-publishing.md) documentation was only available for Web, but was [made available in Studio Desktop v1.6.0](https://support.stoplight.io/hc/en-us/articles/360036953211-Studio-v1-6-0).
 - [Downloading your Project](./download-project.md) to your local harddrive.

 ## Studio Desktop